site2site/mid-review/presentation notes.md

 ### Round 1
 ######  Table A (ROB G)
-- Teaching the graphic to recognize specific graphics.
+- Teaching the computer to recognize specific graphics.
 -